Employment in New Zealand

-It does not make any sense to come to New Zealand without speaking English, because nobody will employ you, except some international companies.
+It does not make any sense to come to New Zealand without speaking English, because nobody will employ you, except for some international companies.

 Many people believe that having studied the English language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.

-It is getting more common in New Zealand to apply for a employment through the Internet.
+It is getting more common in New Zealand to apply for employment through the Internet.
 The Internet is now the best place to access employment information.
 About 70% of employment in New Zealand is never advertised and is filled through referrals or networking.

 We refer to this as the "hidden job market" and it is a very important aspect in the employment search process.